corylk/WinMpcTrayIcon/README.md

 ### Configuration

 The default configuration expects an mpd instance on localhost and mpc to be added to the system's PATH environment variable.
-Alternatively, build with your own configuration in `appsettings.json`.
+Alternatively, use your own configuration in `appsettings.json`.